bl-kt/date-calc/README.md

 ## date-calc

 I found myself googling 'date calculator' more often than I'd like, and wanted to make one that looked a lot more visually appealing than many I found online.
+I'm also using this project to practice forms, grid-layout and SCSS.

 **Planned Features**
 - Calculate distance between dates in days, weeks, months, years